Digimon Adventure: Our War Game!: Release

 Our War Game was released in theaters in Japan on March 4, 2000.
 The film was released on the same day as One Piece: The Movie as part of the Spring 2000 Toei Anime Fair; limited edition Digimon Carddass cards were included with advance ticket purchases for the film.
 The film grossed a total of ¥2.16 billion at the box office.

 The film was released on VHS for rental on July 14, 2000, and for purchase on November 21, 2000.
 A DVD collecting Our War Game and the 1999 film Digimon Adventure was released on October 13, 2000 for rental, and on January 21, 2001 for purchase.
 The film was released for free on YouTube from March 22 to April 16, 2018, and on Bandai Channel from May 3 to May 9, 2020.

 In North America, footage from Our War Game was edited with footage from the films Digimon Adventure (1999) and Digimon Adventure 02: Digimon Hurricane Landing!! / Transcendent Evolution!!
 The Golden Digimentals (2000) to create Digimon: The Movie, which was released in theaters on October 6, 2000.

+In July 2023, Discotek Media announced plans to release both Digimon: The Movie and the individual films.
+The films were given new English dubs featuring surviving members of the original cast, including Joshua Seth, Michael Reisz, Mona Marshall and Lara Jill Miller, as well as newly cast members.
+It was released on December 17, 2024.